fedora-infra/rpmautospec/doc/peculiarities.rst

 This is because ``fedpkg build`` uses the placeholder RPM macros from ``rpmautospec-rpm-macros`` to keep tools such as ``rpmbuild`` or ``fedpkg local`` working.

+This may cause an issue as fedpkg will check if a build with release number 1 already exists.
+To avoid this, you can run ``fedpkg build --skip-nvr-check``.
+However, changes have been submitted upstream which make this step unecessary, but at the time of writing (24/06/20) are not available as a Fedora package.

 If you want to see how the correct release and changelog would look like, you can call the ``rpmautospec`` CLI tool.
 Run ``rpmautospec --help`` for more